 The operative word here, though, is "work."
 One thing that shouldn't be overstated is that becoming a good multi-instrumentalist doesn't happen overnight and is wrought with frustrations and challenges.

-Without question, I don't think that I could be halfway decent at a bunch of instruments if I wasn't already pretty good at one of them.
+Without question, I don't think that I could be halfway decent at a bunch of instruments if I wasn't already pretty good at one.

 My first, and probably, my best instrument is the guitar, and with almost every other instrument I've learned, I started with trying to translate my guitar knowledge to the new instrument as much as possible.